tahasin007/appointment-app-ui/README.md

 # ANGTHAS-UI
-Front end for appointment management system using HTML, CSS, JavaScript and Bootrtrap4
+Front end for appointment management system using HTML, CSS, JavaScript and Bootrtrap 4